Badself

 Badself are an Irish alternative rock band, from Dublin.
 Karl Hussey and Bryan McMahon formerly of Future Kings of Spain teamed up with Dan Barry in 2012, quickly writing and demoing material which would go on to become their debut album.
 Karl and Dan were one half of teenage punk rock sensations Bambi.

-Dan was one of the developers of Riffstation, the hugely successful guitar app software.
+Dan was one of the developers of Riffstation, the guitar app software.